Human trafficking in Kiribati: Prosecution (2010)

-Protection
+Protection (2010)

 The Government of Kiribati did not make discernible progress in ensuring trafficking victims’ access to protective services during the year.
 Law enforcement and social services personnel do not have a formal system of proactively identifying victims of trafficking among high-risk persons with whom they come in contact; they identified no victims during the reporting period.
 The government does not have any formal arrangements or mechanisms in place to provide trafficking victims with access to legal, medical, or psychological services, and no plans to develop the capacity to do so.
 The Kiribati government has not developed or implemented a referral process to transfer victims detained, arrested, or placed in protective custody by law enforcement authorities to institutions that provide short or long-term care.
 It has a limited capacity to protect victims of trafficking or victims of other crimes, and relies on NGO's and international organizations to provide most victim services.
 Kiribati does not have victim care facilities specifically to care for trafficking victims.
 The law in Kiribati generally protects rights of victims of violent crime, which would include victims of trafficking.

-Prevention
+Prevention (2010)

 The government made no discernible efforts to prevent trafficking or raise public awareness of the dangers of trafficking.
 An inter-agency transnational crime task force made up of law enforcement officials from the police, the Attorney General's office, and the immigration, customs, and finance ministries met monthly and included trafficking in persons as one of its responsibilities.
 The government did not provide any specialized training for government or law enforcement officials on how to recognize, investigate, and prosecute instances of trafficking.
 It took no action to reduce the demand for commercial sex acts during the reporting period.
 There is no evidence that citizens of Kiribati are involved in international sex tourism.